n3dst4/generator-n3dst4-package/README.markdown

 Adds a `src/bin/` folder with a script set up for command-line execution.

-### `n3dst4-package:browser`

-Although a lot of packages will "just work" in a browserify/webpack context, this generator will do two extra things for you:

-1. If you elected to use [Babel][babel] in the main generator, it will add the necessary config to use [Babelify][babelify] when consumed by another project.
-2. Update `.travis.yml`, the config file used by [Travis-CI][travis], to set it up for running a browser instance.

 ### `n3dst4-package:mocha`

 This will add a basic [mocha][mocha] test suite with one failing test to your app, which can be run using `npm test`, or just `mocha`.